HenryTheAddict/JavierGame/README.md

 # JavierExperiance
-J a vierGame is a web-based game built using JavaScript and HTML.
+JavierGame is a web-based game built using JavaScript and HTML.

 ## Features
 - **Dynamic Gameplay**: monkey.